Path-Restore: Learning Network Path Selection for Image Restoration

 Several qualitative results of spatially variant (type ``peaks'') Gaussian denoising are shown in Figure~\ref{fig:image_denoise}.
 Although most of the restored images are visually comparable, Path-Restore achieves better results on some regions with fine-grained textures, since Path-Restore could select more complex paths to process hard examples with detailed textures.

 \textbf{Path Selection.} We first visualize the path selection for uniform Gaussian denoising in Figure~\ref{fig:heatmap_denoise}.
-The input noisy images are shown in the first row, and the policy under $p=8\times10^{-6}$ and $p=5\times10^{-6}$ are presented in the second and third row, respectively.
-The green color represents a short and simple path while the red color stands for a long and complex path.
+The input noisy images are shown in the first row, and the policy under $p=8\times10^{-6}$ and $p=5\times10^{-6}$ are presented in the second and third rows, respectively.

 It is observed that a larger reward penalty $p$ leads to a shorter path, as the pathfinder learns to avoid choosing overly complex paths that have very high reward penalty.
 Although the noise level is uniform within each image, the pathfinder learns a dispatch policy that depends on the image content.
 For example, the pathfinder focuses on processing the subject of an image (\eg, the airplane and penguin in the left two images) while assigning the smooth background to simple paths.